netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image.md

     **Note:**
         In this example, `apache.yaml` is used.
 You should use the specific YAML file for your application.

-2. Deploy Citrix ADC CPX as an ingress device in the cluster using the following steps:
+2. Deploy Netscaler CPX as an ingress device in the cluster using the following steps:

     1. Download the YAML file using the following command.